Maria-Fox/CampHub/readMe.md

 API

-CampHub is interacting with [WordPress] (https://developer.wordpress.com/docs/api/), a REST API.
+CampHub is interacting with [WordPress](https://developer.wordpress.com/docs/api/), a REST API.
 I am also the CampHub WordPress creator/moderator which better allows me to quickly approve and render WordPress comments.

 Tech Stack